24 Sep Election 2020

 - Check out Vote.org’s free, nonpartisan online tools.

 - Institute annual civic time off (like paid time off to volunteer) that employees can use to volunteer in civic activities, like as election poll workers.

-- Contribute to a nonprofit, nonpartisan voting rights organization.
+- Donate to a nonpartisan voting rights nonprofit organization.

 - Consider supporting groups that are working in historically disenfranchised communities, combatting voter suppression, or assisting specific groups of voters like people with disabilities or language minorities.
 Check out Philanthropy California’s Fair 2020 Election Funding Guide to start.

 - Partner with a local community organization to host a virtual nonpartisan voter education event.